Braemar Hotels & Resorts (BHR)

 AI Analysis | Feedback

-- Marriott International, Inc. (NASDAQ: MAR)
+- Marriott International, Inc. (MAR)

-- Hilton Worldwide Holdings Inc. (NYSE: HLT)
+- Hilton Worldwide Holdings Inc. (HLT)

-- Hyatt Hotels Corporation (NYSE: H)
+- Hyatt Hotels Corporation (H)

 AI Analysis | Feedback

-Richard J. Stockton, Chief Executive Officer and President
+Richard J. Stockton Chief Executive Officer and President

-Deric S. Eubanks, Chief Financial Officer
+Deric S. Eubanks Chief Financial Officer

-Mr. Eubanks is the Chief Financial Officer of Braemar Hotels & Resorts and also serves as the Chief Financial Officer for Ashford Inc. and Ashford Hospitality Trust.
-He has been with Ashford Trust since its initial public offering in 2003.
-Mr. Eubanks oversees all corporate finance and financial reporting initiatives and is involved in capital market activities, including equity raises and debt financings, and also oversees investor relations.
-Prior to his current role, he served as Senior Vice President of Finance, and before that, as Vice President of Investments, where he was responsible for sourcing and underwriting hotel investments.
-Before joining Ashford, Mr. Eubanks was a Manager of Financial Analysis for ClubCorp, assisting in underwriting and analyzing investment opportunities in the golf and resort industries.
-He earned a BBA from Southern Methodist University and is a CFA charterholder.
+Mr. Eubanks has served as Chief Financial Officer of Braemar Hotels & Resorts since June 2014, and also holds the CFO position for Ashford Hospitality Trust and Ashford Inc. In this role, he oversees all corporate finance, financial reporting initiatives, and capital market activities, including equity raises and debt financings, as well as investor relations.
+His prior roles at Ashford Trust include Senior Vice President of Finance and Vice President of Investments, where he was responsible for sourcing and underwriting various hotel investments.
+Before joining Ashford, he was a Manager of Financial Analysis at ClubCorp, focusing on golf and resort investment analysis.
+Mr. Eubanks will be voluntarily terminating his employment as Chief Financial Officer effective March 31, 2026.

-Alex Rose, Executive Vice President, General Counsel and Secretary
+Jim Plohg Executive Vice President, General Counsel and Secretary

-Monty J. Bennett, Chairman
+Monty J. Bennett Founder & Chairman

 AI Analysis | Feedback